 The Hawk Talk begins at noon—a GGRO volunteer speaks about hawk migration and identification, and our long-term raptor monitoring at the GGRO.
 Then midway through, a banding volunteer brings up a newly banded hawk, talks about the banding program, shows everyone the hawk, and lets it go in front of the crowd.
 It is a great way to learn about hawks and see one up close.

 You do not have to RSVP—just show up on the hill.
 Look for the big banner just west of the main Hawkwatching platform on the very top of Hawk Hill.
 We recommend that you arrive at Hawk Hill around 11:30, watch some hawks, listen to the talk, then stay longer or not, depending on the hawks.
 Parking is limited and fills fast—please try to carpool, bike, or take MUNI route 76 if at all possible.
 Be sure to leave plenty of time to park and walk up the hill.

 Hawk Hill has its own weather.
 What’s happening in your Bay Area neighborhood may bear no resemblance to the weather conditions on the Hill.
 Bring more clothes than you think you will need!

 Some essentials to bring, depending on weather, are: hat (for shade and/or warmth), windbreaker, insulation (wool, down, synthetic), gloves, sunglasses, sunscreen, and chapstick.
 Bring your own food and beverages.
 There are no food facilities in the Headlands, though the Visitor’s Center has some snacks and drinks for sale.
 Please, no alcoholic beverages.
 Leashed dogs are allowed.
 Don’t forget binoculars and field guides!

-(See our Resources section below for more detailed binocular and book recommendations.)
+(See our Program Downloads section above for more detailed binocular and book recommendations.)